Sodium dichloroacetate, commonly referred to as DCA, is a salt of sodium and dichloroacetic acid. The formula of the compound is Cl2 CH COONa.

 • It has been used for the treatment of children with genetic mitochondrial disorders for over 40 years.

-• Its pharmacology was extensively studies.
+• Its pharmacology was extensively studied.

 • DCA has been researched in cells, animals, children and adults for various conditions as a monotherapy or in combination with other therapies.